Current Lab Members

 Stuart Castaneda, PhD student, Bioinformatics

-Stuart received his Bachelors in Physiology and Masters in Cell and Molecular biology from San Francisco State University.
-His current research project utilizes genomic and epidemiological data to study the transmission and evolution of CRE within a hospital environment.
+Stuart received their Bachelors in Physiology and Masters in Cell and Molecular biology from San Francisco State University.
+Their current research project utilizes genomic and epidemiological data to study the transmission and evolution of CRE within a hospital environment.

 Outside of the lab, Stuart enjoys walking his dog, video gaming, reading manga, and cooking Korean BBQ.